aurelia/site-generator/lib/app/docs/api/binding/index.md

 ## Constants

-* `sourceContext:string` - A context used when invoking a binding&#x27;s callable API to notify the binding that the context is a &quot;source update&quot;.
+* `sourceContext: string` - A context used when invoking a binding&#x27;s callable API to notify the binding that the context is a &quot;source update&quot;.

 ## Functions

 * `bindingBehavior(name: string): any` - Decorator: Indicates that the decorated class is a binding behavior.
-  * `name:string` - The name of the binding behavior.
+  * `name: string` - The name of the binding behavior.

 * `camelCase(name: string): string` - camel-cases a string.
-  * `name:string` - No description available.
+  * `name: string` - No description available.

 * `computedFrom(propertyNames: string): any` - Decorator: Indicates that the decorated property is computed from other properties.
-  * `propertyNames:string` - The names of the properties the decorated property is computed from.
+  * `propertyNames: string` - The names of the properties the decorated property is computed from.
 Simple property names, not expressions.